-Background: Breast cancer is a multifactorial malignancy with uncertain treatment outcomes that make its challenging treatment.
+Background: Breast cancer is a multifactorial malignancy with uncertain treatment outcomes, making its treatment challenging.
 Balanced level of genes expression, including BAX, BCL2L1 (bcl-xl) and BCL-2 are needed to regulate apoptosis pathway in cancers.
 The aim of this study was to examine the impact of flaxseed extract on the expression of BAX, BCL-2, and BCL2L1 (bcl-xl) gens in BT-474 and MCF-7 breast cancer cells.